 As I developed my game “Zora’s Adventure”, I learned that game development did not revolve only around programming but also other fields including design and game mechanics.
 Addressing these aspects requires the interdisciplinary approach that Northwestern offers.

-In the Mccormick School of Engineering, I plan to take advantage of the “CS + X” initiative.
-This way I can merge my interest in interactive art, specifically world designs, with my passion for programming.
+In the Mccormick School of Engineering, I plan to take advantage of the “CS + X” initiative where I can merge my interest in interactive art, specifically world designs, with my passion for programming.
 I also hope to study design mechanics like simulating physics within game environments using code.
-This can be applied to elements like gravity and wind, adding realism to my gameplay.
-This initiative provides an environment conducive to collaboration where I can work on games with other students and gain insights from a variety of like-minded people.
+This will allow me to work on games with other students and gain insights from a variety of like-minded people.

 Additionally, I’m inspired by Prof. Ian Horswill’s research on control systems for autonomous agents in games.
-Through collaborating with him and broadening my horizons with Northwestern's cognitive science program as a minor, I can apply my research in AI and breathe life into virtual characters.
+Through collaborating with him and broadening my horizons with Northwestern's cognitive science program as a minor, I can apply my research in AI and implement it to the industry.

 Finally, I believe Northwestern’s Community Development Corps is a great opportunity for people who are enthusiastic about helping others.
 Service has run through my years of school and I wish to continue that in university.
 I’ll be able to exercise leadership and hone my confidence in leading initiatives like campaigns and mentorship programs.